ajgon/v3/source/_posts/2015-04-08-installing-custom-linux-on-raspberry-pi-2.markdown

 mount /dev/mapper/loop0p2 root
 {% endcodeblock %}

+If you have problems with partitioning the file using `kpartx`, try to move it outside from `/vagrant` dir to some place in virtual filesystem (homedir is fine), follow this guide, and then copy `.img` file back to `/vagrant`.

 ## Installing and configuring Debian

 After that, we have two directories: `boot` which will contain all RPI Firmware, and `root` which will contain our